 - Failed traction rate

 Let’s get to the trace.
-In the transaction tab, you can review all the types of transactions related to the frontend service:
+In the Transactions tab, you can review all the types of transactions related to the frontend service:

-Selecting /cart/checkout transactions, we can see the full trace with all the spans:
+Selecting the HTTP POST transaction, we can see the full trace with all the spans:

-Not only can you review the trace but you can also analyze what is related to higher than normal latency for /chart/checkout.
+Not only can you review the trace but you can also analyze what is related to higher than normal latency for HTTP POST .